atlas-runtime/applications/README.md

 mir-da problem.js -e perm.json --prop-exclude 'undefined' # Run enforcement
 ```

-#### Bug: Direct Import Invocation
+### 4. Bug: Direct Import Invocation

 Imported function is called directly upon import.
-The developer needs to change two lines of code for this bug.
+The developer needs to change a few lines of code for this bug, in both the importer and the importee.
+This is the most common problem we experienced in porting applications.
+We plan to fix this.

 ```sh
 cd Direct-Import-Invocation/example1/problem